Cleveland gangster Danny Greene's explosive life captured in 'The Irishman' and two docs

 •The documentary "Danny Greene: The Rise and Fall of the Irishman," is due in March 2011.
 Producer-director Tommy Reid mixed archival footage and interviews with former Cleveland law enforcement officials and members of Greene's family.

-Bio (formerly the Biography Channel) will also air a new Greene documentary as part of its "Mobsters" series early next year.
+•Bio (formerly the Biography Channel) will also air a new Greene documentary as part of its "Mobsters" series early next year.
 The as-yet untitled film is being produced by Greg Scott and Mike Burke of Chicago's Towers Productions.
 Based on the book "To Kill the Irishman: The War That Crippled the Mafia," by Lyndhurst Police Chief Rick Porrello, it was shot in Detroit last summer and is slated to open next March before St. Patrick's Day.
 So is the documentary, "Danny Greene: The Rise and Fall of the Irishman."
 A third film, a documentary for the Bio channel's "Mobsters" series, is scheduled to air early next year.

 The question isn't why there's suddenly a rash of Danny Greene movies.
-The question is: With such a camera-ready life, why haven't several been made already?
+The question is: With such a camera-ready life, why haven't several been made already? •Catch some vintage TV footage of Danny Greene on youtube.

 A fearless hood who grabbed headlines for nearly 15 years, Greene was a colorful character.
 Literally.
 He dressed in green, drove green cars, signed his name in green ink.
 He embraced Irish history and Celtic lore.